-The newly established financial cell became fully operational on 1 July 2012.
+The newly established financial cell became fully operational as of 1 July 2012.
 Financial transactions and their processing in the ABAC system are fully centralised within its responsibility.
-This is intended to facilitate and accumulate the Agency's financial knowledge in order to ensure improved financial management, legality and regularity of financial transactions and compliance with the applicable rules.
+This aimed to facilitate and accumulate the Agency's financial knowledge in order to ensure improved financial management, legality and regularity of financial transactions and compliance with the applicable rules.